We’re all constantly curious. That’s why search engines exist: to make our lives easier, and to quench our never-ending thirst for information.

 1. Google Is the Most Visited Website

-Another fun fact is that around 7.2 percent of this traffic comes from people Googling the term “Google”.
+Another fun fact is that around 16.3 percent of Google's organic traffic in the US comes from people Googling the term “Google.”

 2. Google Dominates the Search Engine Market

 With Google being the most visited website in the world, this next statistic won’t be too surprising for you.
 Google dominates the search engine market.
-In fact, as of July 2019, Google holds 92.18 percent of the market share (Gs.statcounter, 2019).
+In fact, as of January 2022, Google holds 91.9 percent of the market share (GS Statcounter, 2022).

 To put this stat into perspective, let’s compare the search engine market share of Google with other popular search engines out there.
-Bing has 2.32 percent of the market share, Yahoo! has 1.6 percent of the total market share, and both Baidu, and Yandex each own less than a percent of the total market share.
+Bing has 2.88 percent of the market share, Yahoo! has 1.51 percent of the total market share.
+These are followed by YANDEX with 1.27 percent and Baidu with 1.16 percent.

 3. How Many Google Searches Are Conducted per Day?

 So, we’ve all been curious about this search statistic.
-We know that there’s a lot of searches carried out on Google everyday, but how many exactly?
-Google processes over 3.5 billion searches per day (Internetlivestats, 2019).
+We know that there are a lot of searches carried out on Google every day.
+But how many is that exactly?

-If you break this statistic down, it means that Google processes over 40,000 search queries every second on average.
 Let’s also take a look at how Google’s searches per year have progressed.
-In 1998, Google was processing over 10,000 search queries per day.
+In 1998, Google was processing just over 10,000 search queries per day.
 In comparison, by the end of 2006, the same amount of searches would be processed by Google in a single second.
 So, in less than a decade, Google went from becoming barely known to an integral part of the everyday life of searchers, all around the world.

 4. Google Lens Usage